Azure/kubeflow-aks/README.md

 ![current development version](https://img.shields.io/badge/Kubeflow-26.03.1-green)
 [![License](https://img.shields.io/github/license/azure/kubeflow-aks)](./LICENSE)

-This is not an officially supported Microsoft product.
-This project is actively being maintained.

 # Kubeflow on Azure Kubernetes Service

 Read the deployment quickstart either on the [published documentation site](https://azure.github.io/kubeflow-aks/docs/) or as [`docs/README.md`](./docs/README.md) in this repository.
 Both links show the same document.

+> [!NOTE]
+> This is not an officially supported Microsoft product.
+This project is actively being maintained.

 The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
 Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML on Azure Kubernetes Services.